WeeabooGod/GLRManager/README.md

 On the right is the profile manager.
 Create profiles and add games to the list.
 There will be a number to indicate if you go over 171, as well as a warning if you try to generate with more than 171 games.

+# How to build

+I use premake5 to generate visual studio files.
+You should be able to just run the GenerateBuildFiles.bat and create a build folder for your version of visual studio.

 There will be bugs that I havn't found.
 Please just let me know!